EhsanKarimi1/AutoBuilder/README.md

 - Sublime-text

 ## Getting Started
-before starting we you need to install `git` package from package manager to clone this project on your os. use this command:
+before starting you need to install `git` package from package manager to clone this project on your os. use this command:
 ```sh
 sudo [package manager command] install git